 Stress: Help Your Son or Daughter Cope

 There are assignment and essay deadlines, exam pressures and important decisions to be made about the future.
 Add to this other issues – perhaps a relationship not working out or a sick relative – and it’s easy to understand how things can get on top of young people at times.
+And it's not great for parents either!

 This article looks at how to spot signs of stress, gives tips to help your son or daughter cope with their studies, and signposts sources of information and support.
 When you read through this article, you’ll probably find that you are already doing a lot of the right things.